SpiraMira/HybridMode-Public/README.md

 ## How to use

 **NOTE: These instructions are for experienced users.
-You must be comfortable with the Terminal and shell command lines** **General purpose installers and wrappers are still in development.
+You must be comfortable with the Terminal and shell commands** **General purpose installers and wrappers are still in development.
 Stay Tuned for upcoming releases**

 1. Disable [SIP](https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html)[*](https://en.wikipedia.org/wiki/System_Integrity_Protection)